- Awards & Recognition

 The North Country Convention (NCC) is held biennially in Presque Isle, Maine and is a 2-day educational event and trade show designed for Wastewater and Drinking Water operators.
-This conference is held in "The County" to compliment similar annual events offered by Maine Wastewater Control Association (MWWCA) and Maine Water Utilities Association (MWUA).
+This conference is held in "The County" to compliment similar annual events offered by Maine Water Environment Association (MEWEA) and Maine Water Utilities Association (MWUA).
 Since those events generally take place in the southern region of the state, the NCC is designed to bring the benefits of those events to the people of northern Maine.

 Historically this biennial convention helps unify Maine's wastewater industry while providing educational opportunities for water pollution control professionals in northern Maine.
 In addition, E.J.
-Prescott also participated as a sponsor and helped to ensure that additional classes were also available for Drinking Water operators.
+Prescott participates as a sponsor and helps to ensure that additional classes were also available for Drinking Water operators.

 Along with educational events, this two-day trade show featured manufacturer's representatives displaying wares and services pertinent to the water and wastewater industries.

 New in 2013, we also welcomed members of the Maine Chapter of American Public Works Association (APWA).

 Twenty-five different training sessions were offered allowing participants to achieve up to 12 hours of continuing education toward their water or wastewater licenses.
 Topics included pump applications, the latest on non-dispersibles and pump clogs, CCTV technology, utility lien law, Maine WARN, instrumentation and SCADA, emergency generators, lab and process control practices, and stormwater management among others.

 The convention kicked off with an opening address from Presque Isle’s City Manager James Bennett followed by a DEP Briefing and DWP Update.